SeleniumHQ/selenium/README.md

 ### Bazel

 [Bazel](https://bazel.build/) was built by the fine folks at Google.
-Bazel manages dependency downloads, generates the Selenium binaries, executes tests and does it all rather quickly.
+Bazel manages dependency downloads, generates the Selenium binaries, executes tests, and does it all rather quickly.

 More detailed instructions for getting Bazel running are below, but if you can successfully get the java and javascript folders to build without errors, you should be confident that you have the